Jocker666z/glouglou/README.md

 Enter :
 * `glouglou`for inplace recursively search files.
 * `glouglou -i /dir -i /dir...` for select one or several directories.
-* `glouglou -e "pattern filter"` for exclude files contain pattern.
+* `glouglou -e "pattern filter"` for exclude files/dir contain pattern.
-* `glouglou -f "pattern filter"` for select only files contain pattern.
+* `glouglou -f "pattern filter"` for select only files/dir contain pattern.
 * `glouglou -c` for playlist in alphabetical order.
 * `glouglou -r` for no repeat playlist.